Software Defined Radios for the Upper Mid-Band

 Research Overview

-• Wide bandwidth 1 Gsps per channel
+• Wide instantaneous bandwidth of 1 Gsps per channel